pylover/khayyam/sphinx/index.rst

 Khayyam
 =======

-The khayyam module supplies classes for manipulating persian dates and times in both simple and complex ways.
-While date and time arithmetic is supported, the focus of the implementation is on efficient attribute extraction for output formatting and manipulation.
+The khayyam module supplies classes for manipulating persian date and time in both simple and complex ways.
+While date and time arithmetic is supported, the focus of the implementation is on the efficient attribute extraction for output formatting and manipulation.

 Currently both versions of python(2.x & 3.x) are supported.